lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 message.
 The receiver must be able to find the size of each compressed field which can be given by the rule or may be sent with the compressed header.

-If a field is identified as variable, then its size is sent before the value. ????
+If a field is identified as variable, then its size is sent before the value as indicated in each CDAs

 ## not-sent CDA